Package 'genridge'

 Description

 Three measures of (inverse) precision based on the “size” of the covariance matrix of the parameters are calculated.
-Let VkV_k be the covariance matrix for a given ridge constant, and let λi,i=1,p\lambda_i , i= 1, \dots p be its eigenvalues
+Let VkV_k be the covariance matrix for a given ridge constant, and let λi,i=1,p\lambda_i , i= 1, \dots p be its eigenvalues.
+Then the variance (1/precision) measures are:

 Usage